NCodeGroup/MassTransit.Extensions.Hosting/README.md

 ## Proposed Solution
 This library uses the new [Generic Host] pattern from ASP.NET Core as the _glue_ for building MassTransit applications.
 Other than using the hosting and dependency injection abstractions, this library makes no assumptions on DI containers, logging providers, configuration providers, and the hosting environment.

+## Features
+* Fluent configuration interfaces
+* No assumptions on configuration (i.e. the developer is in full control)
+* Access to the existing masstransit configuration interfaces (i.e. `IBusFactoryConfigurator`)
+* Ability to retrieve the bus host by connection name after startup

 ## Usage